Introduction: key performance indicators for directories

 - Planned positioning: Market position and competitive advantage.

-While these values are harder to quantify, they represent real business assets that should factor into your overall ROI assessment.
+These are harder to quantify, but they’re real business assets that belong in your overall ROI assessment.

-Success Story: A regional business directory implemented a comprehensive ROI framework that revealed their healthcare provider category generated 3x higher lifetime value than other categories, despite higher acquisition costs.
-By reallocating resources to focus on healthcare providers and developing specialized features for this category, they increased overall directory profitability by 45% within one year while actually reducing total operating costs by 15%.
+Success Story: A regional business directory built a full ROI framework and found that its healthcare provider category generated 3x higher lifetime value than other categories, despite higher acquisition costs.
+By reallocating resources toward healthcare providers and building specialized features for that category, they increased overall directory profitability by 45% within one year while cutting total operating costs by 15%.

-Based on your ROI analysis, implement targeted strategies to improve returns:
+Based on your ROI analysis, put targeted strategies in place to improve returns:

-- Cost optimization: Identify and eliminate inefficiencies without compromising quality.
+- Cost optimization: Find and remove inefficiencies without hurting quality.

 - Revenue enhancement: Develop new revenue streams or improve existing ones.